hyman-m/tinyrpc/README.md

 tinyrpc is a high-performance RPC framework based on `protocol buffer` encoding.
 It is based on `net/rpc` and supports multiple compression formats (`gzip`, `snappy`, `zlib`).

-Currently only supports `Go 1.18` and above
+- Currently only supports `Go 1.18` and above
+- Unit test coverage is `76.9%`

 # Install